mosquito/argclass/README.rst

 Secrets
 +++++++

-Arguments reflecting some sensitive data, tokens or encryption keys, when passed through environment variables or a configuration file, can be printed in the output of `--help`.
+Arguments reflecting some sensitive data, tokens or encryption keys, urls with passwords, when passed through environment variables or a configuration file, can be printed in the output of `--help`.
 To hide defaults, add the `secret=True` parameter, or use the special default constructor `argclass.Secret` instead of `argclass.Argument`.